GO-Robot-FLL/Python-for-Spike-Prime/README.md

 - dynamic PID control for smooth driving
 - alignment with lines
 - parallel code execution for turning motors while driving
+#### Arc Rotation
+- turns in a large arc, to be able to turn around objects until ending condition is reached
+- accelerating breaking
+- various ending conditions
+#### Break Function
+- allows you to break out of currently running function back into main
+- press right button to activat
+- save significant amounts of time and is less prone to crashing the hub than middle button

 ## Necessary extensions/Programs for use in VS Code: